TimErmolt/BBGamepadControl/README.md

 # BBGamepadControl
-(WIP) A script allowing the BigBrother robot to be manually controlled using a gamepad.
+A script allowing the BigBrother robot to be manually controlled using a gamepad.

+Part of a project work I did in university in 2022.

 **Controls:**